Music Copyright Expert Witness

 Frequently Asked Questions

-- Yes.
-Maintaining impartiality is critical to credibility.
+Yes.
+Maintaining impartiality is critical to credibility as an expert witness.